Enrichment functions

 Email Classification

-The Email Classification component takes a body of text as input and provides Intent and/or Content tags.
+The Email Classification component takes a body of text as input and provides Intents and/or Tags.

 Intent